Introduction

 Background

 Spain's powerful world empire of the 16th and 17th centuries ultimately yielded command of the seas to England.
-A peaceful transition to democracy after the death of dictator Francisco FRANCO in 1975 and rapid economic modernization after Spain joined the EU in 1986 gave Spain a dynamic and rapidly growing economy.
-The country has faced increased domestic turmoil in recent years due to the independence movement in its restive Catalonia region.
+A peaceful transition to democracy following the death of dictator Francisco FRANCO in 1975, and rapid economic modernization gave Spain a dynamic and rapidly growing economy, and made it a global champion of freedom and human rights.

 Geography